jxjo/Xoptfoil2/docs/run_xoptfoil2/cpu_threads.md

 ## CPU load during optimization
 {: .no_toc }

-Xoptfoil2 makes intensive use of multi threading during particle swarm optimization.
-Here each particle gets its own (next free) thread to perform the CPU-intensive aerodynamic viscous with xfoil.
+Xoptfoil2 makes intensive use of multithreading during particle swarm optimization.
+Each particle is assigned its own thread to perform the CPU-intensive viscous aerodynamic analysis with Xfoil.

 A special parameter in the input file allows to control how many CPU threads Xoptfoil2 should use during optimization: